osrf/gazebo_design/undo/undo.md

 Therefore, each time a command is executed, a keyframe is added to the undo queue.
-This has the potential of decreasing performance and making user interaction laggy on slower computers.
+This has the potential of decreasing performance and making user interaction laggy on slower computers, especially for very complex scenes.
 We will probably need to limit the number of keyframes stored (maximum number of undo steps).
 Perhaps also give the user an option to turn off the undo feature.

 > **Obs:** "Keyframe" functionality sounds similar to what is currently performed by the `WorldState` class.
 To my best understanding so far, `WorldState` handles